© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Remains of Blaenau Stone Circle is a scheduled monument protected by Cadw under reference BR167.
 View the official record →

-Remains of Blaenau Stone Circle is a Neolithic or Bronze Age ceremonial monument situated in Breconshire, Wales.
+Remains of Blaenau Stone Circle is a prehistoric stone circle located in Breconshire, Wales, designated as a Scheduled Ancient Monument under the reference BR167.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR167.

 Remains of Blaenau Stone Circle dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Remains of Blaenau Stone Circle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR167.